User Profile: Dr. John Wilkin

 Who uses NASA Earth science data?
 Dr. John Wilkin, to study coastal ocean circulation, marine ecosystem processes, and the occasional rock lobster.

-Dr. John Wilkin, Professor of Marine and Coastal Sciences, Rutgers, The State University of New Jersey
+Dr. John Wilkin, Professor, Department of Marine and Coastal Sciences, Rutgers, The State University of New Jersey

 Research interests: Ocean simulation modeling, data assimilation, and remote sensing of estuaries, the coastal ocean, and the deep sea adjacent to the continental shelf to study nutrient and carbon cycling, larval dispersal, and ocean transport, weather, and ecosystem forecasting.